UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

 In the previous solution, we were able to detect the existence of a loop.
 Now, to find where the loop starts, one technique is to count the number of nodes in the loop.
-Since we know if we have a loop, the `n`th node in the loop will be the same as the (`n` + `sizeOfLoop`)th node.
+Since we know we have a loop, for any node `n` in the list where `n` is also in the loop, `n` will be the same node as the (`n` + `sizeOfLoop`)th node.
 Having that information, we can adopt a technique similar to the one used in Problem 1.
 Starting from the head, make the two pointers having a distance of the size of the loop, and step through the linked list (at the same pace this time) until they meet.

 ```c++
 struct Node {